honzatomek/myvimwiki/windows.md

 ```
 _Note_: the script should be run from temporary directory where the
       installation can be downloaded to.
+_Note_: to auotmate the download, you need to permit redirects.

 [back to index](index.md)